-Source: Authors’ own analysis of the European Social Survey
+Source: Authors’ own analysis of the European Social Survey.

-Note: The odds ratios come from separate models estimated for each country including all the controls outlined in Table 2.1
+Note: The odds ratios come from separate models estimated for each country including all the controls outlined in Table 2.1.

 3.7 A third of the Irish population would agree with higher taxes if it means more or better public services

 In terms of policy relevance and social change, it is important to assess how much support for redistribution coincides with willingness to act on that through paying more taxes, for instance.
-Using data from survey experiments in Germany, Italy, Spain, and the United Kingdom, Bremer and Bürgisser (2025) note that support for tax cuts is not widespread and unconditional.
+Using data from survey experiments in Germany, Italy, Spain and the United Kingdom, Bremer and Bürgisser (2025) note that support for tax cuts is not widespread and unconditional.
 The study indicates that ideology and self-interest play a role in preferences for progressive reforms as well.

-As part of the National Election and Democracy Study, An Coimisiún Toghcháin (2024) conducted a post-election survey between 2024 and 2015 including questions on attitudes and policy preferences.
-Respondents were asked to what extend they agree that “The government should increase taxes a lot and spend much more on health and social services”.
-About 32% of respondents agreed with this statement (8% ‘strongly agree’ and 24% ‘somewhat agree’).
+As part of the National Election and Democracy Study (NEDS), An Coimisiún Toghcháin (2025) conducted a post-election survey between 2024 and 2025 including questions on attitudes and policy preferences.
+Respondents were asked to what extend they agree that ‘The government should increase taxes a lot and spend much more on health and social services’.
+About 32 per cent of respondents agreed with this statement (8% ‘strongly agree’ and 24% ‘somewhat agree’).

 To explore relative differences across groups, we ran a logistic regression model using agreement with tax increase as a response variable.
 The explanatory variables included gender, age group, educational attainment, and social class.
-In addition, the model also includes a question on acceptance of inequality (agreement that “There is nothing wrong with some people being a lot richer than others”).
-As expected, those who ‘strongly disagree’ or ‘somewhat disagree’ have, respectively, 26% and 22% lower odds of supporting tax increase compared to those who strongly agree with the inequality statement.
+In addition, the model also includes a question on acceptance of inequality (agreement that ‘There is nothing wrong with some people being a lot richer than others’).
+As expected, those who ‘strongly disagree’ or ‘somewhat disagree’ have, respectively, 26 per cent and 22 per cent lower odds of supporting tax increase compared to those who strongly agree with the inequality statement.

-The results also indicate that women have 6% higher odds of agreeing with tax increase compared to men.
+The results also indicate that women have 6 per cent higher odds of agreeing with tax increase compared to men.
 In relation to age, those older than 65 (16%) and aged between 55 and 64 (11%) also have increased odds of supporting tax increase in comparison with those younger than 24.
-No significant differences were found across other age groups, social class, or educational attainment.
+No significant differences were found across other age groups, social class or educational attainment.

-In 2025, the Eurobarometer conducted a survey on citizen’s attitudes towards taxation.
+In 2025, the Eurobarometer conducted a survey on citizens’ attitudes towards taxation.
 Participants were asked which among the following statements they agreed the most:

-Taxes are too high, and I would decrease them even if it means fewer or lower quality public services
+Taxes are too high, and I would decrease them even if it means fewer or lower-quality public services.

-I agree with higher taxes if it means more or better public services
+I agree with higher taxes if it means more or better public services.

-Both taxes and public services should stay at the same level
+Both taxes and public services should stay at the same level.

-In Ireland, 35% indicated that ‘taxes are too high’ and 25% that taxes ‘should stay at the same level’.
-However, 34% of the Irish respondents indicated that they would agree with higher taxes if it meant more or better public services.
-This is the 6th highest percentage across the 27 participant countries.
-This proportion varies from 16% in Luxembourg and Belgium to 42% in Sweden and Spain.
-Comparing countries at the national level in Figure 2.2, there is no clear relationship between this proportion and the overall support for redistribution measured by the ESS in 2023.
+In Ireland, 35 per cent indicated that ‘taxes are too high’ and 25 per cent indicated that taxes ‘should stay at the same level’.
+However, 34 per cent of the Irish respondents indicated that they would agree with higher taxes if it meant more or better public services.
+This is the sixth highest percentage across the 27 participant countries.
+This proportion varies from 16 per cent in Luxembourg and Belgium to 42 per cent in Sweden and Spain.
+Comparing countries at the national level in Figure 3.7, there is no clear relationship between this proportion and the overall support for redistribution measured by the ESS in 2023.